holidayextras/make-up/README.md

 ## Developing

-Make sure nothings broken before push `$ grunt test` is good at that.
+Make sure nothings broken before pushing `$ grunt test` is good at that.